surveyjs/survey-creator/docs/Build-Component-Questions.md

 ### Override base question properties in component/root question

 Let’s continue with “shipping address” component.
 We do not need a root title and it is better to have numbers on our content questions as they are part of survey end-to-end numbering.
 To deal with it, we must hide the question title for the component/root question and set a property for ``contentPanel``, so the questions inside the panel have numbers.
-We must add the following code into ``onLoaded`` function.
+We must add the following code into ``onCreated`` function.

 ```javascript
 //Hide the title for component/root location